mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/cleanup/index.md

 ## Istio

-If Istio is installed on the cluster, the upgrade leaves the Helm Secret that belonged to the 1.8 Istio addon in the `istio-system` namespace.
+If Istio is installed on the cluster, the upgrade retains the Helm Secret that belonged to the 1.8 Istio addon in the `istio-system` namespace.

 <p class="message--note"><strong>WARNING: </strong>As long as this secret exists, <code>helm list -n istio-system</code> will incorrectly report existence of an "istio-kubeaddons" Helm release.
 If you manipulate this "Helm release" using Helm, it may corrupt the Istio Platform Application in Kommander, which can disrupt operation of Istio workloads.</p>